arthur-fontaine/arthurfontaine.fr/src/content/blog/nextjs-is-bad.md

 ---
-title: "Next.js: The framework that traps you more than it frees you, and how to break free"
+title: "Next.js: The Framework That Traps You More Than It Frees You, and How to Break Free"
 description: Behind Next.js, the most popular React framework, lies an economic and technological model that can quickly become a trap for developers.
-In this article, we explore the dangers of dependency on Next.js and Vercel and suggest alternatives.
+In this article, we explore the dangers of relying on Next.js and Vercel, and propose alternatives.
 date: 2024-11-21
 tags:
   - nextjs